Best Mapping Features for Hunting in the Pacific Northwest

 Satellite imagery quality and recency.
 High-resolution satellite views let you identify timber transitions, clearcuts, water sources, and vegetation density from your couch.
 The difference between dated, blurry imagery and current high-resolution coverage can mean the difference between productive e-scouting and wasted time.

 Free alternatives fall short because they rarely combine all four.
-You can get topo from one source and satellite from another, but toggling between apps in the field, without cell service, while trying to make a decision about which ridge to climb — that is where the paid tools earn their money.
+You can get topo from one source and satellite from another, but toggling between apps in the field, without cell service, while trying to make a decision about which ridge to climb — that is where a purpose-built tool earns its money.

 Property Lines and Public Land — How Accurate Are They?